1952 United States presidential election in New Mexico

 The 1952 United States presidential election in New Mexico took place on November 4, 1952.
 All 48 States were part of the 1952 United States presidential election.
 State voters chose four electors to represent them in the Electoral College, which voted for President and Vice President.

 New Mexico was won by World War II hero and supreme allied commander Dwight D. Eisenhower by a wide 11 percentage point margin.
 Running against Eisenhower was Governor of Illinois Adlai Stevenson, who carried only the majority of the American South during his two runs for the presidency.
-This was the tenth consecutive U.S. Presidential Election which New Mexico participated in.
+Starting with this election, Valencia County would back the national winner in every election until 2020.

+This was the last election in which voters in New Mexico chose presidential electors directly.
+Starting in 1956, the state adopted the modern "short ballot" where voters could only choose between the actual candidates' names, with the understanding that a vote for a candidate was a vote for their party's entire slate of electors.